 What is Twitter Connect?

 Twitter Connect is only available on the Android and iOS Twitter apps, not on desktop.
 It’s designed to help users find new people and accounts to follow based on who you currently follow and your Twitter habits.

 It’s still in its infancy, and will work better the more people you follow and the more you interact with their tweets: replying, retweeting and liking.

 It also gives you the option to ‘find friends’ by syncing with your phone’s contacts to see which of them are using Twitter.
 This is particularly handy if you’ve only just signed up.

-We've also collected together some links to handy guides on specific Twitter tasks - from changing your password to reporting spam on Twitter, click on the links below to go to the pages.
+Here are other handy guides for specific Twitter tasks - from changing your password to reporting spam on Twitter, click on the links below to go to the pages.